canonical/mongodb-operator/documentation/tutorial.md

 ## Transcript Layer Security (TLS)

 TLS is the encryption of data sent between two applications.
 TLS requires minimal work to be set up on Charmed MongoDB.
-There already exists a [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator) which handles providing, requesting, and renewing TLS certificate.
+There already exists a [TLS Certificates Charm](https://charmhub.io/tls-certificates-operator) which handles providing, requesting, and renewing TLS certificates.

 ### Configure TLS
-Before enabling TLS on Charmed MongoDB we must first deploy the `TLS-certificates-operator`:
+Before enabling TLS on Charmed MongoDB we must first deploy the `TLS-certificates-operator` charm:
 ```
 juju deploy tls-certificates-operator --channel=edge
 ```

 Wait until the `tls-certificates-operator` is ready to be configured.
-When it is ready to be configured `watch -c juju status --color` will show:
+When it is ready to be configured `watch -c juju status --color`.
+Will show:
 ```
 Model     Controller  Cloud/Region         Version  SLA          Timestamp
 tutorial  overlord    localhost/localhost  2.9.37   unsupported  09:24:12Z